RobotComponents/RobotComponents-API-Documentation/examples/intro.md

 # **Introduction**

-To this API documentation, two examples are added.
-Both examples generate the same RAPID code for the same use case.
-In the first example, the use of the API inside IronPython is demonstrated.
-The other example is written in the C# programming language.
-The IronPython and C# codes are also added to the collection with Grasshopper example files.
-In the example, the RAPID code is generated for a robot that follows a few curves on a free-formed surface.
-An image of the case is given below.
+The API documentation contains two examples that illustrate the same use case, generating RAPID code for a robot that follows curves on a free-formed surface.
+One example showcases the use of the API in IronPython, while the other is implemented in C#.
+Additionally, both IronPython and C# codes have been included in the Grasshopper example files collection.
+The corresponding image of the example is provided below.

 <img src="https://github.com/RobotComponents/RobotComponents-API-Documentation/blob/master/examples/images/api_example.png?raw=true" alt="example">